groundhog-21/westmarch-house/docs/user_guide.md

 ---

 ## 4.2 Arrangements for the Day
-Jeeves constructs structured daily plans based on:
+Jeeves constructs structured plans based on:
 - goals
 - time constraints
 - preferences